ofirgall/compile-quirks/README.md

 This repo contains some examples to learn how some of the C/C++ compile procedure works.

 ## Usage
-Each example contains README.md with explanations.
+Each example contains README.txt with explanations.